IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/getting-started/frequently-asked-questions-faq.md

 ## How do I open/close the Debug Menu?

 TomTom IndiGO provides a debug menu giving access to functionality that is not normally available to the end-user.
-For example, starting a route demo.
+This can be useful for developers to set the product up for testing or for accessing hidden features that aid development.
+For example, changing the SafetyLock mode.

-Opening the debug menu:
+Opening the debug menu can be done in various ways:

 - On the emulator, press the backtick ("\`") key on your keyboard.
 - On a real device, long press the "volume down" key.
+- In a terminal, type `adb shell input keyevent KEYCODE_GRAVE`.

 To close the debug menu, perform the same action again.